 Installing an add-on is very easy.
 Using the Browse add-on repository option, you can navigate your way through the various categories until you find an add-on you want, then select Install from the add-on’s information page.
 Once installed, the add-on will typically run automatically, though it may require more information from you before it can fulfill its function (e.g., TV/DVR add-ons).

 Kodi is an excellent media center, but it’s got a few drawbacks that may put some potential users off.
 Help and support for Kodi are provided strictly through the Kodi community forums and the Kodi Wiki.
-Explanations for certain features and functions can be terse, and they often assume a good general knowledge of media terms and concepts.
+Explanations for certain features and functions can be terse, and they often assume a good deal of general knowledge of media terms and concepts.
 The software itself, while highly capable, relies entirely on the processing power of the device on which it’s installed.
 Some video files, games, or other applications will simply be too taxing, especially for lower-end tablets, phones, or set-top boxes.

 For those who want all of the benefits of Kodi’s media center software — like the ability to quickly catalog and play your private library of movies, music, TV shows, and photos, with live TV/DVR, etc. — but aren’t as concerned about being able to customize the user experience or access questionable sources of online content, Plex is an excellent alternative.

 Plex and Kodi actually share similar DNA — they’re both offshoots of the XBMC Foundation — but they differ in their implementation.
 With Plex, you install Plex media server software on a computer or NAS device, and then download the Plex client software on the device you want to use to play your content.
 The advantage to this arrangement is that the Plex client is available for just about every device we can think of, from computers to game consoles, to streaming sticks, phones, and tablets.
-It’s compatible with Roku, Apple TV, Chromecast, Fire TV, and virtually all smart TV platforms too.
+It’s compatible with Roku, Apple TV, Chromecast, Fire TV, and virtually all smart TV platforms, too.
 If you’ve got a reasonably powerful PC in your home for the Plex media server, we think it’s well worth exploring as a Kodi alternative.